Picovoice/picovoice/demo/nodejs/README.md

 Picovoice is an end-to-end platform for building voice products on your terms.
 It enables creating voice experiences similar to Alexa and Google, but it runs entirely on-device.
 Picovoice is:

 - **Private:** Everything is processed offline.
-Intrinsically HIPAA and GDPR compliant.
+Intrinsically HIPAA and GDPR-compliant.
 - **Reliable:** Runs without needing constant connectivity.
 - **Zero Latency:** Edge-first architecture eliminates unpredictable network delay.
 - **Accurate:** Resilient to noise and reverberation.
 It outperforms cloud-based alternatives by wide margins